hamsterbacke23/urlploader/README.md

 ## Urlploader
+Converts back and forth flat arrays to and from tree structured arrays.
+It uses the urls to establish the tree structure and hierarchy.

 [![Build Status](https://secure.travis-ci.org/hamsterbacke23/urlploader.svg)](http://travis-ci.org/hamsterbacke23/urlploader)

-## What does it do?
-Converts back and forth flat arrays with `url`-keys and arbitrary data to tree structured arrays.

 ### Installation
     npm install urlploader